 \subsection{Multi-Planet Circumbinary Systems}

 The most likely outcome of our simulations is a ploonet (see Table \ref{tbl:results}).
 This is a multi-planet circumbinary system.
-There are two known multi-planet systems: Kepler-47 (3 transiting planets, \citealt{BHZ3} and TOI-1338/BEBOP-1 (1 transiting and 1 non-transiting planet, \citealt{Kostov2020,Standing2023_bebop1}.
+There are two known multi-planet systems: Kepler-47 (3 transiting planets, \citealt{BHZ3}) and TOI-1338/BEBOP-1 (1 transiting and 1 non-transiting planet, \citealt{Kostov2020,Standing2023_bebop1}).
 These systems differ from our ploonets in three ways.
-First, the discovered planets are all much more massive than Earth, i.e. nothing is in the realm of a moon mass.
-Second, in both discovered multi-planet systems the smallest planet is on the tightest orbit, which is opposite to our ploonets.
-Third, most of our ploonets have a much longer period than the discovered planets, owing to a very slow Type-1 migration rate for moon-mass bodies.
-Figure \ref{fig:ploonetHist} shows the final period of all ploonets for both populations of planets.
+First, the discovered planets are all much more massive than Earth, i.e., nothing is in the realm of a moon mass.
+Second, in both discovered multi-planet systems, the smallest planet is on the tightest orbit, which is opposite to our ploonets.
+Third, most of our ploonets have a much longer period than the discovered planets, owing to a very slow Type-I migration rate for moon-mass bodies.